ICQ: Features of ICQ New

-ICQ New makes it possible to send audio messages.
-However, for people who do not want to or cannot listen to the audio, the audio can be automatically transcribed into text.
-All the user needs to do is click the relevant button and they will see the message in text form.

-Aside from text messaging, users can call each other as well as arrange audio or video calls for up to five people.
-During the video call, AR-masks can be used.

 UIN

-ICQ users are identified and distinguished from one another by UIN, or User Identification Numbers, distributed in sequential order.
+ICQ users were identified and distinguished from one another by UIN, or User Identification Numbers, distributed in sequential order.
 The UIN was invented by Mirabilis, as the user name assigned to each user upon registration.
-Issued UINs started at '10,000' (5 digits) and every user receives a UIN when first registering with ICQ.
-As of ICQ6 users are also able to log in using the specific e-mail address they associated with their UIN during the initial registration process.
+Issued UINs started at '100,000' (6 digits) and every user received a UIN when first registering with ICQ.
+As of ICQ6 users were also able to log in using the specific e-mail address they associated with their UIN during the initial registration process.

-Unlike other instant messaging software or web applications, on ICQ the only permanent user info is the UIN, although it is possible to search for other users using their associated e-mail address or any other detail they have made public by updating it in their account's public profile.
-In addition the user can change all of his or her personal information, including screen name and e-mail address, without having to re-register.
-Since 2000 ICQ and AIM users were able to add each other to their contact list without the need for any external clients.
-(The AIM service has since been discontinued.)
+Unlike other instant messaging software or web applications, on ICQ the only permanent user info was the UIN, although it was possible to search for other users using their associated e-mail address or any other detail they made public by updating it in their account's public profile.
+In addition the user could change all of his or her personal information, including screen name and e-mail address, without having to re-register.
+Since 2000, ICQ and AIM users were able to add each other to their contact list without the need for any external clients.
 As a response to UIN theft or sale of attractive UINs, ICQ started to store email addresses previously associated with a UIN.
-As such UINs that are stolen can sometimes be reclaimed.
-This applies only if (since 1999 onwards) a valid primary email address was entered into the user profile.
+As such UINs that are stolen could sometimes be reclaimed, if a valid primary email address was entered into the user profile.